Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients Working closely with designers in bringing their ideas to life.
+- Custom built and installed cabinets for residential clients, working closely with designers to bring their visions to life.

-- Completed multiple renovation projects within the specified timeframes, while maintaining the highest quality standards.
+- Successfully completed multiple remodeling projects within the timeframes specified while ensuring high-quality standards.

-- Assisting other tradespeople on construction sites to ensure smooth process and compliance with project deadlines.
+- Collaboration with other tradespeople at the construction site to assure a smooth process and compliance with project deadlines.

 5. Education

-This section should write about your education background that is related to carpentry.
-Include the name of the school, the degree or diploma earned (if relevant), and the year of your completion.
+In this section, mention your education background that is related to carpentry.
+Include the name of your institution, the degree/diploma you received (if relevant), and the year of your completion.

 Example: